SzymonNastaly/prep_everythingyourself/README.md

-# everythingyourself
+# prep for everythingyourself
+This is my preperation/research for the real everythingyourself repo.

+## What do I want to achieve?
-A open source way of doing ElfYourself
+A open source way of doing ElfYourself©

 I basically try to have a library where one can input a video, coordinates and a image of a face.
 The output should then be a video with the face moving/disappearing properly.